robin70001/DFS1/README.md

-CS4032-Distributed-File-System
+Distributed-File-System
 ==============================

-Distributed File System assignment for CS4032 Distributed Systems in Trinity College Dublin
+Distributed File System assignment for Scalable computing in Trinity College Dublin

 For this assignment I choose to implement
 * File Server